moogacs/docs.buf.build/docs/reference/inputs.md

 ## Specifying an input

-Inputs are specified as the first argument on the command line, and with the `--against` flag for the compare against input on `buf breaking`.
+Buf inputs are specified as the first argument on the command line, and with the `--against` flag for the compare against input on `buf breaking`.

 For each of `buf {build,lint,breaking,generate,ls-files}`, the input is specified as the first argument.
 Inputs are specified as a string and have this structure: